thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 ## Proxying API Requests in Development

->Note: this feature is available with `react-scripts@0.2.3` and higher.
+>Note: this feature is available with `inferno-scripts@0.2.3` and higher.

-People often serve the front-end React app from the same host and port as their backend implementation.<br>
+People often serve the front-end Inferno app from the same host and port as their backend implementation.<br>
 For example, a production setup might look like this after the app is deployed:

 ```
-/             - static server returns index.html with React app
+/             - static server returns index.html with Inferno app
-/todos        - static server returns index.html with React app
+/todos        - static server returns index.html with Inferno app
 /api/todos    - server handles any /api/* requests using the backend implementation
 ```